 Thanks to this year's surprise publication of Harper Lee's long-lost Go Set a Watchman, Lee is no longer a member of that elite group known as "Famous Authors Who Only Wrote One Novel".
 The Internet is filled with lists about these people, and you'll see the same names over again: Emily Brontë (Wuthering Heights), Ralph Ellison (Invisible Man), Margaret Mitchell (Gone… read more!

-The main (and indeed, only) character in my new short 20 Matches hails from Vienna, Austria.
-When casting the film, I sought out actresses from Austria and Germany rather than endure endless Americans attempting a Viennese dialect.
+The main (and indeed, only) character in my new short 20 Matches hails from Vienna.
+When casting the film, I sought out actresses from Austria and Germany rather than endure Americans attempting a Viennese dialect.
 I just didn't have the time.
-Conversely, when casting Foreign Correspondents I chose an American actor, Corin Nemec, to play my Englishman, not only because he was the best-known of all the actors who… read more!
+Conversely, when casting Foreign Correspondents I chose an American actor, Corin Nemec, to play my Englishman, not only because he was the… read more!

 There's a line in Zoolander in which idiotic supermodel Derek Zoolander (Ben Stiller) looks at a scale model of a learning center and says, "What is this?
 A center for ants?"
 This is not a list for ants, though it is a list about ants.
 That is, movies about ants.
 Grab the Raid and read on.
 Ant-Man (2015).
 The inspiration for… read more!

 In the 1980s, it was easy to define the previous decade by ticking off singular '70s fads: bellbottoms! disco!
 Leif Garrett!
 Likewise, when the '90s rolled around, one had no problem summing up the '80s: New Wave!
 Pac-Man!
 Moonlighting!
 Yet here I am in 2015, finding the current decade indistinguishable from the last.
 Part of this is me getting older and thus less attuned… read more!